 Sawnie Morris is a dreamer and a dreamworker.

 Befriending her own dreams and listening to and appreciating the dreams of others has played an prominent role in Sawnie’s creative life for the past thirty years.
 She brings a poet’s imagination and love of language to dream work and approaches dream work from an integral perspective, creatively mixing non-interpretive and interpretive reflections.
 She studied an eclectic, socially and environmentally conscious, Jungian-based array of approaches to befriending and honoring dreams for many years with Doctors Pat and Larry Sargent, which forms the basis of her practice.
 She has also studied with internationally known dream worker, Jeremy Taylor and earned Dream Work Facilitation Certification through Marin Institute of Projective Dreamwork.
 She has facilitated and co-facilitated dream groups in Taos and the Bay Area, as well as teaching a “Dreams & Poetry Workshop” privately and through the University of New Mexico.

 Sawnie offers a Dreams & Creativity group on a routine basis in Ranchos de Taos, New Mexico, and on request at other locations.
 She also offers dream groups, private dream consultations, and dream-coaching to individuals.

 She was the first Executive Director of Amigos Bravos: Because Water Matters, a highly accomplished non-profit advocacy and social justice organization for the waters of New Mexico and the people and wildlife that depend on those waters.
 She has served on the Board of Directors, as the Assistant to the Director, and more recently as the Curator of Art & Activism.

-Currently, Sawnie serves on the board of directors for the Oo-Oo-Nah Art & Culture Center, at Taos Pueblo.
+Sawnie recently completed service on the board of directors for the Oo-Oo-Nah Art & Culture Center, at Taos Pueblo.